 From an early age, I experienced what might be called heightened intuition or psychic sensitivity.
-What seemed like a liability in school years—knowing things I couldn't explain, seeing patterns others missed—eventually became an asset.
-This sensitivity to information beyond conventional ways of knowing has informed major decisions throughout my career.
+What seemed like a liability in school years, knowing things I couldn't explain, seeing patterns others missed, eventually became an asset.

 Many successful people rely on intuition, but rarely discuss it publicly.
 Henry Ford was an exception.
 When interviewed by the San Francisco Examiner in 1928, he said: